-We provide expert treatment for rising damp in Birmingham, we know the unpleasant visual impact that rising damp can have on property both internally and externally.
+We provide expert damp proofing services in Birmingham, we know the unpleasant visual impact that rising damp can have on property both internally and externally.
 Rising damp can also lead to health problems if not dealt with and these can have long-term impacts.

 The associated problems of rising damp can include an increase in condensation, due to hydroscopic ground salts carried with the damp, and it can cause wet or dry rot on adjacent timbers.

 Rising Damp Treatment in Birmingham

 We provide a quick, efficient and friendly service.
 Our qualified damp specialists provide a no obligation damp survey which involves a detailed damp investigation by our expert surveyors so that we can meticulously inspect the cause of your problem.
 Our teams really will do everything that they can to ensure you are satisfied from the minute that they arrive at your door until after they leave.